Farigh/memcheck-cover/README.md

                           file, those can be used to create a suppression file.
 ```

-The only mandatory option is the `--output-name`, which will define the outpout file path and name.\
+The only mandatory option is the `--output-name`, which will define the output file path and name.\
 If the path does not exist, it will be created.\
-The `.memcheck` extension will automatically added to it for compatibility with the `generate_html_report.sh` script.
+The `.memcheck` extension will automatically be added to it for compatibility with the `generate_html_report.sh` script.

-You can specify an violation suppression file using the `--ignore` option.\
+You can specify a violation suppression file using the `--ignore` option.\
 Such suppression file must follow [Valgrind's suppression file rules](https://valgrind.org/docs/manual/mc-manual.html#mc-manual.suppfiles).

 Suppressions can be generated within the report using the `--gen-suppressions` option.\